F5Networks/f5-appsvcs-extension/test/README.md

 * RESERVATION_SERVER_PORT - Port of the reservation server
 * SERVER_SET - The ID of the server set for this test run (pipeline)

+### Testing from GitLab UI
+When testing from the GitLab UI, you have the option of running a manual test with various AS3 runtime and test code versions
+* Go to GitLab f5-appsvcs-extension -> CI/CD -> Run Pipeline
+  * BIGIP_IMAGE -- The name of the BIG-IP image to use
+  * FORCE_INTEGRATION_TEST -- Set to true
+  * RPM_PACKAGE_URL -- If you want to get the RPM from somewhere besides the build_rpm job, enter the the URL to the file
+  * TEST_CODE_VERSION -- The branch or tag from which to pull test code

 ## BIG-IP Integration Tests
 Location: `test/integration/bigip`